Admissions Requirements and Procedures

 Optional Application Items:

-- Brooklyn remains test optional for the 2023 and 2024 admissions cycles.
-Official SAT or ACT scores (SAT code: 2802 / ACT code: 2890) are not required for either admissions cycle.
+- St. Joseph's University, New York operates under a test optional admissions policy.
+Official SAT or ACT scores are not required.
 Applicants can choose to apply with or without scores and must indicate their intention on their application.
+If you choose to apply with scores, you may use the following code to have your official scores sent (SAT code: 2802 / ACT code: 2890).

 - Applicants continue to have an additional opportunity to tell us about themselves in the Optional Writing section of the Common Application or the St. Joseph's University Application.
 Applicants who wish to submit this optional writing supplement will have their response reviewed and considered as part of our holistic admissions review process.
 Applicants are encouraged to submit this item.